Aristotelis-Stratis/El-Pollo-Loco/README.md

-# El Pollo Loco - Adventure Game
+# El Pollo Loco - Jump&Run Game

 ## Description
 This is a simple adventure game built with HTML, CSS, and JavaScript.
 The game features a character navigating through a level, collecting bottles and coins while battling enemies.